pure-data/externals-howto/README.rst

 Per agreement, the symbolic names of signal classes end with a tilde .

-The class “pan” shall demonstrate, how signal classes are written.
+The class “xfade” shall demonstrate, how signal classes are written.

-A signal on the left inlet is mixed with a signal on the second inlet.
+A signal on the left inlet is crossfaded with a signal on the second inlet.
 The mixing-factor between 0 and 1 is defined via a ``t_float``-message on a third inlet.